Apr Band Cost Comparator

 About this tool

 APR is the number lenders are required to advertise, but it is rarely explained as an actual amount of money.
-A 22% APR on a £15,000 loan over five years does not feel like a real number until you see that it costs over £9,000 in interest.
-This tool converts APR into pounds, across nine bands and three term lengths, so you can see the genuine cost of different rate levels before you apply.
+A 22% APR on a £15,000 loan over five years may cost in the region of £9,000 in interest, though the precise figure depends on the lender’s calculation method and fee structure.
+This tool converts APR into estimated pound figures, across nine bands and three term lengths, so you can see the approximate cost of different rate levels before you apply.

 What it does

-Calculates total interest and monthly repayments at nine standard APR bands using the UK amortisation formula, across 3, 5, and 7-year terms.
-Shows your chosen APR highlighted against a benchmark, and quantifies the interest premium you pay above the benchmark across every term length.
+Estimates total interest and monthly repayments at nine standard APR bands, across 3, 5, and 7-year terms.
+Shows your chosen APR highlighted against a benchmark, and estimates the interest premium you pay above the benchmark across every term length.
+The calculation uses the APR you enter as the annualised cost rate, applied through a standard repayment-loan formula.
+Actual lender repayment figures may differ.

 What it does not do

 The tool does not run a credit check, access any credit reference agency, or produce a quote.
-It does not account for arrangement fees, early repayment charges, or other product costs beyond the interest calculation.
+It does not account for arrangement fees, early repayment charges, valuation fees, or other product costs beyond the interest estimate.
 It cannot tell you what rate you would actually be offered by any lender.
+The outputs are estimates, not exact lender pricing.

 When to use it

-Use it before applying, to understand the real cost of a rate you have been quoted.
-Use the benchmark slider to model what a lower rate would save, which helps you decide whether to shop around further or whether improving your credit profile before applying is worth the wait.
+Use it before applying, to understand the approximate cost of a rate you have been quoted.
+Use the benchmark slider to model what a lower rate might save, which helps when deciding whether to shop around further or whether improving your credit profile before applying could be worthwhile.
 Use it alongside our loan calculator to build a fuller picture.

 How the APR bands are set

 The nine bands (6%, 8%, 10%, 12%, 15%, 18%, 22%, 26%, 30%) span the typical range from prime secured lending through to high-rate unsecured and adverse credit products.
-The lower bands represent rates accessible to clean credit profiles.
+The lower bands represent rates that tend to be accessible to clean credit profiles.
 The higher bands represent rates commonly seen on bad credit loans and high-risk unsecured lending.

 How this tool works